lyudaio/jcards/README.md

 - Overridden `toString()` method for easy printing of cards, making it simple to visualize the contents of a deck or individual cards.
 - Overridden `hashCode()` and `equals()` methods for efficient collections handling, allowing you to easily add, remove, and manipulate cards within collections.
 - The `UnicodeConstants` class serves as a container for Unicode representations of playing card suits and ranks.
 The class uses enumerations for suits and ranks to improve code readability and reduce the risk of typos.
+- A Player class to represent a player in a card game, providing methods to manage their hand, add and remove cards, and access their name.
+- Agnostic design to allow for use in various types of card games.

 ## Getting Started